 flavor (string) The distribution flavor.
-Can either by standalone (the default) or windows_embeddable.
+Must be standalone.

 Examples:

 Resolves the default PythonDistribution for the given distribution flavor and build target, which default to a standalone distribution and the active build target as defined by BUILD_TARGET, respectively.

 flavor is a string denoting the distribution flavor.
 Values can be one of the following: